HIPAA Evidence Mapping for AI Agents

 Veto implementation

-• Change documentation: Git commit history documents every policy change with author, date, and reason — satisfying the requirement to document policy changes.
+- Change documentation: Git commit history documents every policy change with author, date, and reason, giving reviewers a durable change record.

 PHI protection with output redaction

 Output redaction is the most critical HIPAA control for AI agents.
-Even when an agent needs to read PHI to perform its task, the authorization layer ensures PHI is stripped from any outbound action.
+Even when an agent needs to read PHI to perform its task, the authorization boundary can require PHI to be stripped from any outbound action.

 How output redaction works